Cioraz/URL_Shortener_Scalable/README.md

 - Automatic failover if any backend fails
 - Even distribution through consistent hashing
 - Connection pooling reduces overhead

+## Future Progressions

+- **Integrate Cassandra for Persistent Storage:**
+  Migrate URL mappings to a highly available Cassandra database to ensure persistent, distributed, and scalable storage across multiple nodes.

+- **Use Redis for Caching Only:**
+  Limit Redis usage strictly for caching hot entries to reduce backend database lookups, improving overall response times and reducing system load.

+- **Lower Overall Latency:**
+  Optimize data access paths by introducing an efficient caching strategy and minimizing network hops, thus reducing request latency across the system.

+- **Integrate Kubernetes for Better Scaling:**
+  Deploy the application on a Kubernetes cluster to enable dynamic scaling based on traffic, provide automatic failover, and ensure high availability across pods and services.

 ## 📝 License